-When it comes to recession proof businesses, grocery stores and groceries are often at the top of the list.
-After all, people need to eat no matter what the economic conditions are.
-In fact, grocery stores often do better during recessions because people are cooking more at home to save money.
-However, there are other factors that make the grocery industry less susceptible to recessionary pressures.
+When it comes to recession-proof businesses, grocery stores and groceries are often at the top of the list.
+After all, people need to eat regardless of economic conditions.
+In fact, grocery stores usually do better during recessions because people cook at home more frequently to save money.
+However, other factors make the grocery industry less susceptible to recessionary pressures.

 For one thing, grocery stores tend to be local businesses.
 Even large grocery chains are usually based in specific regions.
-This means that they are not as dependent on the overall health of the economy.
-When a recession hits, people may cut back on their spending on non-essential items, but they are still going to need to buy food.
+This means that they are not as dependent on the economy’s overall health.
+When a recession hits, people may reduce their spending on non-essential items but still need to buy food.

-Another reason why groceries do well in recessions is that they are often able to offer lower prices than other types of businesses.
-This is because they have low overhead costs and can negotiate for better deals with suppliers.
-Grocery stores are also able to take advantage of economies of scale, which means that they can buy in bulk and get discounts that smaller businesses cannot.
-(One thing to keep in mind is that there is historically high inflation right now.)
+Grocers also do well in recessions because they can often offer lower prices than other types of businesses due to low overhead costs and negotiating better deals with suppliers.
+Grocery stores can also take advantage of economies of scale, which means they can buy in bulk and get discounts that smaller businesses cannot.
+One thing to keep in mind is the historically high inflation right now.

 While the recession has plundered many industries, education has largely been unscathed.
 In fact, education is often one of the first industries to rebound after a recessionary period.
 Here’s why:

-1) Education is a necessity: People always need to learn, no matter what the economic climate is.
+Education is a necessity.
+People always need to learn, no matter the economic climate.
 And when budgets are tight, people are even more likely to take advantage of free or low-cost educational opportunities.
-They’re willing to make sacrifices in other areas of their lives in order to keep up their education.
+They’re willing to make sacrifices in other areas of their lives to keep up their education.

-3) Education helps people get jobs: One of the best ways to recession-proof your career is to get an education.
-Unemployment rises during a recession, so in order to be more competitive, they upskill.
-This is because educated workers are less likely to be unemployed, and they typically earn more than their non-educated counterparts.
+Education helps people get jobs.
+One of the best ways to recession-proof your career is to get an education.
+Unemployment rises during a recession, so to be more competitive, they improve their skills.
+This is because educated workers are less likely to be unemployed and typically earn more than their non-educated counterparts.

-Like health care and grocery stores, utilities are a necessity that people can’t do without.
+Like health care and grocery stores, people can’t do without utilities.
 So while other industries might see a decline in business during a recession, utilities typically don’t, despite people looking for more strategies to save on utility expenses.

 Other key reasons utilities seem so recession-proof?